-Amazon intros new quad-core Kindle Fire HDX tablets, 7-inch Kindle Fire HD and Fire OS 3.0Alex Wagner - Deputy Managing Editor, News Desk
+Amazon intros new quad-core Kindle Fire HDX tablets, 7-inch Kindle Fire HD and Fire OS 3.0Alex Wagner - Editorial Director of News and Content

 First up, the 7-inch and 8.9-inch Kindle Fire HDX tablets are the follow-ups to 2012's Kindle Fire HDs.
 The 7-inch model's screen features a resolution of 1920x1200, while the 8.9-inch version steps things up to 2560x1600, and both units come loaded with 2.2GHz quad-core Snapdragon 800 processors and 2GB of RAM.
 The two slates also feature front-facing cameras, but consumers that'd like a shooter for something other than selfies will need to turn to the 8.9-inch HDX and its rear-facing 8-megapixel camera.